Your fingernails can say a lot about your health.

 Supplements vs. food sources

-A nutrient-rich diet is likely the best way to achieve strong, shiny, healthy nails.
+A nutrient-rich diet is the best way to achieve strong, shiny, healthy nails.

-While many supplements are marketed for strengthening nails, scientific evidence is lacking.
-To date, biotin supplements are the only type shown to have a possible effect.
+While many supplements are marketed for strengthening nails, scientific evidence is limited.
+So far, biotin supplements are the only type shown to have a possible effect, with clinical trials demonstrating improvements in nail firmness, hardness, and thickness.2

 Summary: Consuming various vitamins, minerals, and nutrients through food is the best way to improve and maintain nail health.
-Under certain circumstances, a supplement may be beneficial, though scientific research lacks.
+Under certain circumstances, a supplement may be beneficial, though scientific research is limited.

 Summary